nilinswap/image_upload_server/README.md

 `sudo service apache2 restart` and just `open domainname/X/` on browser

-# run server
-if apache server is there,type in terminal
-'sudo service apache2 restart'
 ## Extension
 Looking to attach a 'like' feature as there is in instagram.